Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Structural Properties of SNL

 Another consequence of Theorem \ref{equivalent-MonoSNL} is the following statement concerning the so-called \emph{dichotomy theorem}, which asserts that every problem in $\snl$ is either in $\dl$ or $\nl$-complete.

 \begin{corollary} If $\dl\neq\nl$, then the dichotomy theorem does not hold for $\mathrm{SNL}$. \end{corollary}

-\begin{yproof} It was shown in \cite{Yam17a} that, under the assumption of $\dl\neq\nl$, there are an infinite number of $\Lequiv$-equivalent classes within $\nl$.
+\begin{yproof} It was shown in \cite{Yam17a} that, under the assumption of $\dl\neq\nl$, there are an infinite number of $\Lequiv$-equivalent classes within $\nl$ in the setting of parameterized problems.
+This fact can be easily translated into the non-parameterized version.
 By Theorem \ref{equivalent-MonoSNL}, we can conclude that $\mathrm{SNL}$ also contains an infinite number of $\Lequiv$-equivalent classes.
 Thus, the dichotomy theorem does not hold for $\mathrm{SNL}$. \end{yproof}